queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 46,750

 +1 AC.
 Infrared Vision 60m.
 Darkvision 60m.
-You can toggle between vision types as a free action..
+You can toggle between vision types as a free action.